 In addition to temperature, streamflow is also an important determinant for fish species occurrence and abundance.
 The majority of the Oak Creek watershed reaches are classified as headwater streams, which range in annual 90 percent exceedance flows between 0.03 to 3.0 cfs (see Table 4.28 and Map 4.29).
 As described in Section 4.3, "Water Quantity Conditions," the measured annual 90 percent exceedance flow at the USGS 15th Avenue gage is 2.0 cfs; thus, the Oak Creek mainstem is correctly classified as a headwater stream according to the natural community designation.
-While headwater streams are usually perennial (i.e., maintain water flow the entire year), they can exhibit large variations in temperature, streamflow, and dissolved oxygen concentrations that limit fish size and reproduction and thus generally have a reduced number of fish species190,191,192.
+While headwater streams are usually perennial (i.e., maintain water flow the entire year), they can exhibit large variations in temperature, streamflow, and dissolved oxygen concentrations that limit fish size and reproduction and thus generally have a reduced number of fish species^{111,112,113}.
 The small-stream (intermittent) IBI was developed to assess fishery health under these conditions (see Table 4.28).
-While the small-stream IBI is similar to other fish IBIs in its consideration of native and intolerant species, it is unique in that it also explicitly considers the number of headwater fish are minnows and darters, but this designation also includes northern pike (Esox lucius), which spawns in small headwater streams.
-Since the majority of reaches in the Oak Creek watershed are classified as headwater streams, the small-stream IBI is recommended as the primary IBI to assess the fishery
+114 While the small-stream IBI is similar to other fish IBIs in its consideration of native and intolerant species, it is unique in that it also explicitly considers the number of

-&lt;sup>190 R.J.
+111 R.J.
 Horowitz, "Temporal variability patterns and the distributional patterns of stream fishes," Ecological Monographs 48, 307-321, 1978.

-&lt;sup>191 A.V.
+112A.V.
 Zale et al., "The Physiochemistry, Flora, and Fauna of Intermittent Prairie Streams: a Review of the Literature," Biological Report 89(5), U.S. Fish and Wildlife Service, 1989.

-&lt;sup>192 K.G.
+113 K.G.
 Ostrand and G.R.
 Wilde, "Changes in Prairie Stream Fish Assemblages Restricted to Isolated Streambed Pools," Transactions of the American Fisheries Society 133, 1329-1338, 2004.

-&lt;sup>193 John Lyons, "A Fish-Based Index of Biotic Integrity to Assess Intermittent Headwater Streams in Wisconsin, USA," Environmental Monitoring and Assessment 122, 239-258, 2006.
+114John Lyons, "A Fish-Based Index of Biotic Integrity to Assess Intermittent Headwater Streams in Wisconsin, USA," Environmental Monitoring and Assessment 122, 239-258, 2006.